sns-sdks/python-facebook/README.rst

     [IgProReply(id='18107567341036926', timestamp='2019-10-15T07:06:09+0000'),
      IgProReply(id='17846106427692294', timestamp='2019-10-15T07:05:17+0000')]

-If you already have some replies id, you can get replies details info as follows methods.
+If you already have some replies id, you can get replies details info by the following methods.

 To fetch a reply info::